-He was admitted to Chrystal Children’s Center on the 1st of June 2018 due to mother suffering a mental breakdown/illness and was in Butabika hospital.
-The social work team at Chrystal;s made a follow up on the mother, and later they came to realize that she had gained back stability and in her proper senses.
-On 26th July 2018, the social welfare team at Chrysta’s picked her from Batubika as she was discarged and resettled her with her brother.
-The team also plans on supporting her financially since she has a skill of hairdressing.
-We believe with this support she will be able to take care of Masaba James, hence his well being and safety.
+James was admitted to Chrystal Children’s Center on June 1, 2018, when his mother was hospitalized in Batubika due to mental illness.
+The social work team at Chrystal’s made a follow up visit to the mother, and later realized that her mental health had improved and that she had gained back her stability.
+On July 26, 2018, the social welfare team at Chrystal’s picked her from Batubika, as she was discharged and resettled her with her brother.
+The team plans to support her financially, since she has a skill of hairdressing.
+We believe that with this support, she will be able to take care of Masaba James, hence his well being and safety.

 Tusubila David – Baby admitted

-He was admitted to Chrystal Children’s center on 18/05/2017 after being rescued from the depth of a pit latrine in Bweya Kajjansi.
-David has been staying with us and every day that goes by he grows into a lovely, healthy handsome boy.
-We are still looking forward to give him a home as we make a follow up on his background to help him reunite with his relatives but if it fails then a local family will be identified to integrate him into a willing family.
+David was admitted to Chrystal Children’s center on May 18, 2017 after being rescued from the depth of a pit latrine in Bweya, Kajjansi.
+David has been staying at the center and grows into a lovely, healthy, handsome boy with each day passing.
+We still look forward to finding him a home, as we follow up on his background to help him reunite with his relatives.
+If these attempts fail, a local family will be identified to integrate him into a stable, loving environment.

-He was admitted to Chrystal Children’s Center on 12/05/2017, the child was abandoned in Entebbe Grade B Hospital by his mother.
-Mathew had a Down syndrome or in other words he was impaired, he couldn’t do anything on his own.
-The child lived in the center for some time and later Chrystal’s found a suitable place for him and he was referred to a home for disabled since this offered better services for his health hence ensuring his well-being
+Mathew was admitted to Chrystal Children’s Center on May 12, 2017, when he was abandoned in Entebbe Grade B Hospital by his mother.
+Mathew was diagnosed with Down Syndrome and had difficulty functioning independently.
+He lived at the center for some time until Chrystal’s found a suitable place for him.
+Mathew was referred to a home for disabled children, since this facility offered better services to meet his developmental needs.

-She was admitted to Chrystal Children’s Center on the 31/01/2017 aged one day.
-As she was rescued from a pit latrine, the child was taken to Doctor’s Hospital Seguku for general check up and the medical examination revealed that she was normal and also HIV negative.
-The social welfare team at Chrystal is working hard in order to trace her relatives but if they totally fail then a local family will be identified through the panel to integrate her into a family setting.
+Kisakye was admitted to Chrystal Children’s Center on January 31, 2017 at one day old.
+She was rescued from a pit latrine and taken to Doctor’s Hospital Seguku for a general check up.
+The medical examination revealed that she was healthy and also HIV negative.
+The social welfare team at Chrystal’s is working dilligently to locate her relatives.
+If these attempts fail, a local family will be identified through the panel to integrate her into a home setting.

-David was a victim of torture, he was rescued by the police in Nateete and referred to Chrystal’s as a child in need of adequate care and protection.
-He was staying with a half brother who was married, but the wife didn’t like the boy.
-The social welfare team at Chrystal’s searched for the other relatives of the boy and in the end they met his grandmother who was willing to take care of him.
-Later David was resettled with his grandmother.
+David was a victim of torture, and rescued by the police in Nateete.
+He was referred to Chrystal’s as a child in need of adequate care and protection.
+David was staying with a half brother who was married, but the wife didn’t like the boy.
+The social welfare team at Chrystal’s searched for his other relatives and eventually located his grandmother who was willing to take care of him.
+David has been successfully resettled with his grandmother.